 In addition, many reporting practices are still in pen and paper and excel.
 By learning about how you are gathering data and reporting, we can show you the power of a single automated data point to revolutionize your reporting and plant-level visibility, providing you with powerful real-time insight while cutting back on manual processes that take time away from your employees.

 We also ask you: What you are doing with those reports and whether you are seeing any benefits?
 In one case, we reduced the amounts of weekly reports to a plant operations manager from 60 to just a SensrTrx dashboard.
 That’s not just time we saved her, but think of the poor soul slaving away at 60 reports a week!?

 This question gets into the customizable aspects of SensrTrx.
-Ideally SensrTrx will be installed on every machine in the line or cell to provide you with the ability see the bottlenecks in your production process by machine.
+Ideally, SensrTrx will be installed on every machine in the line or cell to provide you with the ability to see the bottlenecks in your production process by machine.

 If you need to see your data in a certain way, such as comparing two similar cells side-by-side using historical data, SensrTrx provides flexibility in how to categorize and contextualize to do this.

 By discussing the answer to these questions with you, we’ll have a great idea of the best way that SensrTrx can meet your goals.
-The next step is to schedule a customized demo or watch this webinar to learn first-hand how SensrTrx’s flexible, affordable solution can be scaled to your business and your needs.
+The next step is to watch this demo to learn first-hand how SensrTrx’s flexible, affordable solution can be scaled to your business and your needs.